-Admission tutors will read your personal statement to help them evaluate whether you’re right for the course.
-By attending open days, reviewing the course and module content and having researched the university’s values you should feel empowered and confident to share why you want to dedicate the next three years to the course.
+Admission tutors will read your personal statement to help them evaluate whether you are right for the course.
+By attending open days, reviewing the course and module content and having researched the university’s values you will have far more confidence in sharing why you want to dedicate the next three years to your chosen course.

-Promote the knowledge you already have and why you’ll fit in
+Promote the knowledge you already have and why you would fit in

 Make it clear you have thoroughly researched the course and explain why you have made the decision to study it at university.
-Highlight the subject knowledge you already have and emphasis why you are the kind of student that the university is looking for.
+Highlight the relevant skills and subject knowledge you already have and outline any relevant work experience that you have too, which will help to round out your personal statement.

 Show how capable you are

-You know why you got excited about the degree the moment you read the course information or when you attended a Q&A with one of the lecturers during an open day.
+You know why you got excited about the degree when you read the course information or when you attended a Q&A with one of the lecturers during an open day.
 Use your personal statement as an opportunity to share your enthusiasm.
-Write from your heart.

 Don’t use unsupported clichés